kyutai-labs/moshivis/README.md

  > Note: At the moment, we do not support quantization
  > for the PyTorch version, so you will need a GPU with a significant amount of memory ($\sim$ 24GB).

-You can start the MoshiVis Pytorch server with the following command and then access the web UI on [https://localhost:8008](http://localhost:8008)
+You can start the MoshiVis PyTorch server with the following command and then access the web UI on [https://localhost:8008](http://localhost:8008)

 ```bash
 cd kyuteye_pt